airpair/spinning-guide/post.md

-> So we thought you are responsible enough to operate and track your own billable AirPair hours!
+> We thought you are responsible enough to operate and track your own billable AirPair hours!
 Read this guide to save you and your customers time and confusion.
 The smoother you operate according to this guide the faster you'll get paid and probably rebooked for more pairing hours!